Detroit-area priest gets jail; second priest pleads guilty

 “I’m not blaming all my problems on (Casey).
 I was messed up before I ever met him,” the man, now in his early 30s, said in a written statement.
 “But he could have helped.
 And he chose not to.
 He contributed to it instead.
 For the next several years I drank heavily and constantly to cope with the pain and rage I felt.”

-He pleaded guilty to a misdemeanor in October after a jury said it was having trouble reaching a unanimous verdict on a felony charge.
+Casey, 56, pleaded guilty to a misdemeanor in October after a jury said it was having trouble reaching a unanimous verdict on a felony charge.
 He was removed from public ministry in 2015 after the victim reported what had happened to the Detroit Archdiocese.

 Spokesman Ned McGrath said the archdiocese didn’t report it to police because it involved a priest and another adult.
 He said that policy has changed.
 Casey was investigated after Catholic bishops in Michigan turned over documents to the attorney general’s office in 2018.